-You might want to use these FaithBuilders steps to help you get started: (1) take a few moments to simply “connect” with another person, or with your children, as bedtime approaches, to simply see how the day went; (2) spend a few minutes reading the story that’s been chosen for the week and talking about one (or more) of the questions that have been provided (or you might want to talk about something else that came into your mind as you read the story); (3) spend a few moments picking something (or even a few things) that you can pray about together; and then, (4) end your time together with a short blessing – realizing that your blessing is one of the most important things that you can offer to another person.
+Here’s how to get started: (1) take a few moments to simply connect with another person and to see how their day went; (2) spend a few minutes reading the story that’s been chosen for the week and talking about one (or more) of the questions; (3) spend a few moments picking something to pray about together; and then, (4) end your time together with a short blessing – realizing that your blessing is one of the most important things that you can offer to another person.

 Week 1 – Luke 1:26-38

 Do you think that God still has a special plan for our lives, and for the lives of the people that we know and love?

 If God has a special plan for our lives, how do we know what that plan is?
 (After all, God doesn’t always send angels that speak to us, right?)

 Mary was told that she was going to bring Jesus into the world.
 How have you brought Jesus into the world this week?

 It’s sometimes scary to do what you think God wants you to do.
 Where can you find strength and courage to do it?

 Why do you think the angel told Mary about Elizabeth?

 We all follow rules and laws that have been written by other people.
 Who writes the rules and laws that you obey?